 MORE ABOUT JOY:

 Philadelphia has been home for the past 12 years.
-She loves Philly & its people with all of her heart.
+She loves West Philly and its people with all of her heart.

 Joy also loves coffee and is an avid letter writer, just like her Grandma was.
 Handwriting letters is her love language.

 Along with her sister, Joy is the co-owner of an artisan broom & basket company called Sistercraft.
-She crochets, knits, & quilts.
+She crochets, knits, and quilts.